Spy catcher rivals – using AI in counter intelligence

 “So?
 Just supposing your hunch is right, we still need surveillance to eliminate the suspect.”

-“By watching him, we’ll alert the real spy and his or her handler.
-They will go silent, and we’ll have no evidence against the traitor.”
+“By watching him, we’ll alert the real spy and the spy’s handler.
+They will go silent, and we’ll have no evidence against the real traitor.”

 “We should look for the handler.”